nicktodd/nodejs-course/labs/typescript-essentials/README.md

    - `courses` (array of strings)
    - `grades` (array of numbers)
 3. Define a simple function that accepts two numbers and returns their sum
+4. Add some console.log statements to print out your variables.
+5. If you are familar with the concept, you can try using a reducer to print the average grade!
-4. Compile your TypeScript code using the TypeScript compiler
+6. Compile your TypeScript code using the TypeScript compiler
-5. Run the compiled JavaScript code using Node.js
+7. Run the compiled JavaScript code using Node.js

-### Expected Output:
+### Sample Code:
 ```typescript
 // Example code
 const name: string = "John Doe";